 - National Improvement Framework

 - How Good is Our School?
 4

-- How Good is Our Early Learning and Childcare?
+- How Good is OUR School?

 A Standards and Quality Report and School Improvement Plan are produced on an annual basis by every school and centre.
-Staff, Parents/ Carers, Young People and School Partners will play an active role in the development of these key school documents.
-Our 2022/2023 plan will include further development of the priorities outlined.
+Staff, Parents/ Carers, Young People and School Partners play an active role in the development of these key school documents.